 If you successfully adopt and sustain a high fat, low carb nutrition plan, your body will change.
 For about 2 weeks, you will adapt, possibly with with some amount of discomfort.
 Your body will stop storing glycogen, the storage form of the sugar glucose.
 Since there’s water tied up with the glycogen, you may drop several pounds of water weight.
 It might be helpful to take some electrolyte and mineral supplements during the transition.
 Some people don’t feel so good.
 It’s been called “Atkins flu.”
 I think when I was adapting, which I may have drug out over several weeks, it made me tend to get light-headed when I was during exertion like climbing stairs.

 If you ride it through, you will become “ketone-adapted.”
 Your body will start using fat-derived ketone bodies in place of glucose for normal metabolism.
 You make any glucose you need by the process of gluconeogenesis.
 If you get a blood glucose test it will be rock-solid normal even though you’re not eating much sugar.
 You will have better appetite control and eat less, yet you will feel more energetic.
-If you do athletic activities, you will notice better endurance and recovery, although you won’t bet any stronger or faster.
+If you do athletic activities, you will notice better endurance and recovery, although you won’t bet any faster.
+People who do resistance training report similar improvements.

 You body composition will want to change.
 There is a human-normal percent body fat.
 If you have too much body fat, it will decrease.
 If you have too little, it will increase, although that’s less common.
 In underweight cases, I suspect there will be some muscle added, too.